Life is messy.

-Most of us have a tendency to avoid feeling bad, so we ignore or repress our emotions instead of dealing with them head on.
+Most of us have a tendency to avoid feeling bad, so we ignore or repress our emotions instead of dealing with them head-on.
 Unfortunately, problems and negative feelings don’t just go away.
 They fester under the surface and reemerge when you least expect it.
 During this first step, simply be aware of your emotions and feel them fully.

 2. Write It Out

 Talking to others when you are angry isn’t all that helpful.
-Friends or partners often try to give well-meaning advise, or even worse, get infected with our bad mood.
+Friends or partners often try to give well-meaning advice, or even worse, get infected with our bad mood.
 A more effective approach is to write down what you are experiencing.
 I have an app on my phone for this purpose and whenever I feel down, I take a moment to get it out of my system.
 I write out everything I feel, my thoughts, my fears, the whole mess.
 And when I’m done, I simply hit delete.